MPWMD Water Efficient Landscape Requirements (WELO)

 • Irrigation systems are required to have pressure regulators and master shut-off valves.

-• All irrigation emission devices must meet the national standard stated in the Ordinance to ensure that only high efficiency sprinklers are installed.
+• All irrigation emission devices must meet the national standard stated in Rule 142.1 to ensure that only high efficiency sprinklers are installed.

 • The minimum width of areas that can be overhead irrigated was changed from 8 feet to 10 feet; areas less than 10 feet wide must be irrigated with subsurface drip or other technology that produces no over spray or runoff.